hritik-agarwal/Linkedin-auto-expander/README.md

-# LinkedIn Enhancer
+# 🚀 LinkedIn Smart Expander

-A simple Chrome extension to enhance your LinkedIn experience.

-## Features

-- Expands posts and comments automatically
+Intelligently expands LinkedIn posts and comments when they enter your reading zone! 📖✨

-- Dark mode enable
+No more clicking "...more" buttons - this extension does it smartly! 🎯

+* 🎯 Only expands content in your reading zone (30-70% of screen)
+* ⏱️ 1-1.5 second delays for human-like behavior
+* 📜 Won't expand content you've scrolled past
+* ⚡ Works automatically - no settings needed

+Perfect for LinkedIn power users who want seamless content expansion! 💼

 ## Privacy Policy